Boston hop-on hop-off trolley tours . . . you'll see them everywhere around the city's top attractions and historic neighborhoods.

-Part transportation and part sightseeing, the colorful trolley tours give you lots of fun and entertainment while providing the easiest way to sightsee in Boston and learn about famous sites and local history from the knowledgeable conductors.
+Part transportation and part sightseeing, the colorful trolleys offer you lots of fun while giving you the easiest way to tour Boston at your own pace.

 See interesting places you want to explore along the way?

 Just hop off - and then hop back on again once you're ready.
 You can do this as often as you like while your trolley pass is valid - typically for one or two days.

 If you're visiting Boston for the first time , there's no better way to get acquainted with our city and all it offers.

 And if you've been here before, you know there's nothing more fun than getting around the city on these comfortable trolleys.

 Get your Hop On Hop Off Trolley tickets:

 "I LOVE trolley tours - and when you're visiting Boston in the rain with your 5-year-old and 13-year-old, the trolley takes you everywhere you want to go AND provides plenty of entertainment for all ages.
 MUCH easier than the taking subway - and a lot more fun!"

 Top photo: Hop on hop off trolley going past Boston Common, (c) Boston Discovery Guide

 Boston Discovery Guide is a reader-supported publication.
 When you buy through our links, we may earn a commission at no additional cost for you.
 Learn more